 '''

-def warmup():
+def warmup_lr(step):

-Learning rate increases linearly per step.

-multiplier = self.warmup_rate (step / self.warmup_steps)

-return tf.multiply(self.initial_learning_rate, multiplier)
+return self.rescaled_lr (

+tf.cast(step, tf.float32) / tf.cast(self.warmup_steps, tf.float32))

 '''

 7.3 Transformers

 The Transformer is a Deep Neural Network widely used in the field of natural language processing (NLP), in particular for tasks such as machine translation.
 It was first proposed by [Vaswani].